15 Most Beautiful Places In Istanbul, Turkey

 Interior of Hagia Sophia

 When it comes to beautiful places, nothing can compare to the historic mosque of Hagia Sophia.
-This place has been around since the Byzantine era and was once a Christian cathedral.
-After the conquest of Constantinople, the Hagia Sophia became a mosque and the beating heart of all religious affairs.
+This place has been around since the Byzantine era (532 and 537) and was once a Christian cathedral.
+After the conquest of Constantinople, the Hagia Sophia became a mosque and the religious icons on the walls were covered up, and redecorated with Islamic calligraphy.

-When it comes to beauty, it isn’t the history that makes this Turkish landmark so irresistible.
-With its soaring ceilings, massive dome, intricate mosaics and Islamic calligraphy, the Hagia Sophia is one of the most beautiful places in Istanbul, if not the world.
+When it comes to beauty, it isn’t the history that makes this Turkish landmark so pleasing to look at.
+With its soaring ceilings, massive golden dome, intricate mosaics and Islamic architecture, the Hagia Sophia embodies all that is beautiful about the history and religious transitions of Istanbul.

-Just stepping inside offers visitors an unworldly feeling, and its holiness only intensifies this feeling.
+Just stepping inside you are swept up in an unworldly feeling, and its holiness only intensifies this feeling.
 Getting a photo in this place is difficult, as there is always someone going to be in your shot.
-But simply admiring this place is enough to understand its beauty and significance.
+However, simply admiring this place is enough to understand its beauty and significance.

 2. The Blue Mosque